emirror-de/papercolor-zed/README.md

 # PaperColor Theme for Zed

-A clean, elegant theme for the Zed editor inspired by the texture and feel of paper.
-This theme provides both light and dark variants with carefully chosen colors that are easy on the eyes and optimized for long coding sessions.
+A faithful port of the popular [PaperColor theme for Vim](https://github.com/NLKNguyen/papercolor-theme) to Zed editor.
+This clean, elegant theme provides both light and dark variants with carefully chosen colors that are easy on the eyes and optimized for long coding sessions.

 ## Features